-‘Never Have I Ever’: It’s about an Indian-American girl & it’s funny.
+‘Never Have I Ever’: It’s about an Indian-American girl and it’s funny.
 Get over it!

 For those of you who are living under a rock, Never Have I Ever, a comedy-drama Netflix series, created by Mindy Kaling and Lang Fisher, follows the life of Devi Vishwakumar, a 15-year-old first generation Indian-American, as she struggles with her past, identity, and relationships with family and friends.
 It’s a perspective that hasn’t been explored before on American television, and it brought to life the many colorful and explosive dynamics that exist between the two seemingly contrasting cultures.